MTA Light Rail operator charged in death of St. Frances Academy star football player Lamar Patterson

 Patterson was heading east on Maple Road in a Honda Accord while the train was approaching the intersection from the north when the collision happened.

-Officers said the Honda did not stop at the rail crossing, and even though the gates were lowering, the signals were flashing and the train's horn was blaring.
+At the time, officers said the Honda did not stop at the rail crossing even though the gates were lowering, the signals were flashing, and the train's horn was blaring.

-The Light Rail train struck the passenger side of the Honda, killing Patterson, who is from Kissimmee, Florida.
+The Light Rail train struck the passenger side of the Honda, killing Patterson.
 He was reportedly on his way to school at the time.

-Footage reviewed by investigators showed the rail crossing's arms were not down at the time of the collision, police said.
+However, footage later reviewed by investigators showed the rail crossing's arms were not down at the time of the collision as police had first said.

-The documents said Smith "did recklessly engage in conduct that created a substantial risk of death and serious injury to Lamar Anthony Patterson" and he "operated a car in a criminally negligent manner."
+The documents allege that Smith "did recklessly engage in conduct that created a substantial risk of death and serious injury to Lamar Anthony Patterson."

-Patterson, a three-star recruit by 247Sports.com, had a slew of D1 football offers.

-He reportedly had scholarship offers from Arizona State, West Virginia and Boston College, among other schools.
+Patterson reportedly had football scholarship offers from Arizona State, West Virginia and Boston College, among other schools.

 University of Maryland Football Coach Michael Locksley tweeted last year that Patterson was "a bright and talented young man with so much life ahead of him."